 Dr Sizwe Mabizela's Welcome Message

 One of the exciting aspects of university experience is the opportunity to meet and interact with other young people who come from different social, economic, geographic, linguistic and cultural backgrounds.
 This diversity is essential to create a vibrant intellectual, social and cultural environment which is key to achieving academic excellence and personal growth and development.
-Our University works hard to create a caring and supportive institutional culture and an affirming and supportive environment which values and celebrates diversity and respects and appreciates individual difference.
+Our University works hard to create a caring and supportive institutional culture and an affirming and supportive environment which values and celebrates diversity and respects and appreciates individual differences.
 We encourage you to keep an open mind and be willing to share your ideas, perspectives, views and experiences with other students in a manner that is respectful and enhances understanding of what it means to be fully human.
 More important, we encourage you to form new bonds of friendship with other young people whose lived experiences may be different to yours.

-Our academic and support staff are here to support you; they are here to help you realise your dreams, hopes and aspirations; they are here to help you navigate the important transition into adulthood; they are here to make your university experience a positive, rewarding and a fulfilling one.
+Our academic and support staff are here to support and guide you; they are here to help you realise your dreams, hopes and aspirations; they are here to help you navigate the important transition into adulthood; they are here to make your university experience a positive, rewarding and a fulfilling one.
 As a small University with dedicated, committed and professional staff, we are able to offer that personal touch that may make a difference in your life.
 We encourage you to use all the professional assistance and support services available to you.

 Use your time at Rhodes wisely; discover your passion and find your purpose in life.
 And, as Donovan Bailey advises, follow your passion, be prepared to work hard and sacrifice, and, above all, don't let anyone limit your dreams.

 Last Modified: Mon, 16 Jan 2023 00:37:27 SAST